 The “whoami” Command in Linux [5 Practical Examples]

-Unix and Unix-like operating systems are multi-user operating systems where different users have different privileges.
-Sometimes it becomes necessary to know who the current user is.
+Unix and Unix-like operating systems are multi-user operating systems where sometimes it may become necessary to know the current user.
 A quick input of the whoami command on the terminal can do the trick.
-The command whoami in Linux is basically the concatenation of the words “Who am I?”
-Furthermore, the current user can check whether he has root privileges or not.
+The command whoami in Linux is the concatenation of the words “Who am I?”
+It displays the username of the effective user associated with the current shell session. it is useful in bash scripting to show who is running the script.
+Furthermore, the current user can check whether he has root privileges.

 The syntax of whoami is very simple.
 It doesn’t take any argument.
 So no need to stress about that.
-The syntax is a whoami command followed by one or multiple options.
+The syntax is a “whoami” command followed by one or multiple options.

 whoami [OPTION]...